swiftlang/swift-evolution/proposals/0382-expression-macros.md

   /// Expand a macro described by the given macro expansion expression
   /// within the given context to produce a replacement expression. static func expansion(
-    of node: MacroExpansionExprSyntax, in context: inout MacroExpansionContext ) throws -> ExprSyntax
+    of node: MacroExpansionExprSyntax, in context: MacroExpansionContext ) throws -> ExprSyntax
 }
 ```